 We are pleased to announce that our next Section Conference will be at PASCO Scientific in Roseville, CA. Complete details are in the works, but the general outline will be:

-- Saturday, April 25th: Share and Tell, Workshops, Speakers, Poster sessions, and more.
+- Saturday, April 25th: Poster Session, Keynote Speaker, NGSS Panel, Share and Tell plus more.

-Keep your eyes (and RSS news aggregator) fixed on our site for announcements of the exact details, but just see the workings behind PASCO is worth marking your calendar
+Keep your eyes (and RSS news aggregator) fixed on our site for announcements of the exact details, but just seeing the workings behind PASCO is worth marking your calendar

 Our fall 2014 meeting will be at the City College of San Francisco this November.
 There will be a social event on the night of the 14th followed by a full day on Saturday the 15th.
 Our keynote speaker will be Dennis Wingo of the ISEE-3 Reboot Team, a group of space enthusiasts who are attempting (with good progress) to revive a NASA space probe launched in 1978.